Ganesha – The Relatable God of New Beginnings and Remover of Obstacles

 Ganesha is often depicted as sitting on a lotus flower – a symbol of new beginnings and purity.
 This is why he is often worshipped before starting any new venture such as a new business or job, a new relationship, or shifting phase from adolescence to adulthood.

 There is also a fable of Ganesha fighting with his brother Karthikeya about who was wiser.
-Their parents settled the predicament by having them race around the Earth three times.
+Their parents settled the predicament by having them race around the world three times.
 Knowing that he could not outspeed his brother’s mount Paravani (Peacock) with his Mushika (Mouse), he instead circled around his parents three times and declared himself the winner, explaining that his parents are the world to him.
 Shiva was happy with his son’s wisdom that he granted a boon to Ganesha that he would be worshipped at the start of any ceremony or puja.

 When sage Vyāsa decided to compose the Mahabharata, he selected Ganesha to scribe the epic with one condition – that he has to do it non-stop until the end.
 It was the longest dictation ever, culminating in 200,000 verses and about 1.8 million words total – roughly 10 times the length of the Iliad and the Odyssey combined, and about four times the length of the Ramayana.